prebid/prebid.github.io/dev-docs/publisher-api-reference/bidderSettings.md

 In the above example, `groupm` bid will have a bid adjustment of 80% since the `bidCpmAdjustment` function says so.<br />
 If `appnexus` bids with another bidder code, say `appnexus2`.
 This bidder code will adjust the bid cpm to 95% because it will apply the `bidCpmAdjustment` function from `standard` setting, since the `bidCpmAdjustment` is missing for given bidder code I.e `appnexus2`

+##### 2.10. adjustAlternateBids

+Optionally allow alternate bidder codes originating from a specific bid adapter to fallback to that same adapter's bidCpmAdjustment function.
+When adjustAlternateBids is set to true, the prioity of which bidCpmAdjustment function to utilize will be as follows based on what is present within the bidderSettings object:

+1. Alternate bidder code bidCpmAdjustment function
+2. Adapter bidCpmAdjustment function
+3. The standard bidCpmAdjustment function

+{% highlight js %}

+pbjs.bidderSettings = {
+    standard: {
+         allowAlternateBidderCodes: false,
+         bidCpmAdjustment: function(bidCpm, bid){ return bidCpm * .95; },
+         [...]
+    },
+    pubmatic: {
+        allowAlternateBidderCodes: true,
+        allowedAlternateBidderCodes: ["groupm"],
+        adjustAlternateBids: true,
+        bidCpmAdjustment: function(bidCpm, bid){ return bidCpm * .85; },
+        [...]
+    },
+    appnexus: {
+        allowAlternateBidderCodes: true,
+        allowedAlternateBidderCodes: ["*"],
+        bidCpmAdjustment: function(bidCpm, bid){ return bidCpm * .90; },
+        [...]
+    }
+}
+{% endhighlight %}

+In the above example, if PubMatic were to return the "groupm" bidder code then the bidCpmAdjustment function under `pubmatic` would be used instead of what is available under `standard`.

 <hr class="full-rule" />